evarist-chubarov/lycegraming/README.md

 For programming in lyceum

 # Usage
-Choose your target langeage and work in the correspond folder For file names use number of the problem with "a_" prefix for ACMP and "i_" prefix for Informatics
+Choose your target language and work in the correspond folder For file names use number of the problem with following prefix:
+- "a_" for ACMP
+- "i_" for Informatics